Tjaaaaaf/FinancialAnalysis/README.md

 # how to build

-Use the maven package commmand
+Use the maven package command